communityvirtualpowerplant/simpleDemandResponse/README.md

 # simpleDemandResponse

-Simple Demand Response is a
+Simple Demand Response is a framework for implementing basic DR functionality across a heterogenous aggregation through MQTT.

 A simple MQTT based implementation of a demand response system composed of behind-the-meter (BTM) batteries and smart switches.